DFE-Digital/github-actions/backup-postgres/README.md

-# Backup Postgres
+# Back up Postgres

-Backup an Azure Postgresql server database and upload the backup file to an Azure storage account Mainly designed to be used in DR and DR test procedures
+Back up an Azure Postgresql server database and upload the backup file to an Azure storage account Designed for scheduled backups as well as disaster recovery procedures

 ## Inputs
 - `storage-account`: Name of the Azure storage account for the backup (Required)